-We have postgraduates working on accelerators all over the world including Switzerland, Germany, France, America and Japan.
-Students will work on accelerators for a range of applications including high energy physics, synchrotron light sources, spallation sources, accelerator-driven sub-critical reactors, medical accelerators (inc. proton therapy), or security screening accelerators.
+We have postgraduates working on accelerators all over the world including in Switzerland, Germany, France, America and Japan.
+Students will work on accelerators for a range of applications including high energy physics, synchrotron light sources and free-electron lasers, spallation sources, medical accelerators (including proton therapy), security screening accelerators.

 If you have any questions, please email Dr. Hywel Owen.

 - Lancaster University: Cockcroft Institute PhD Projects, Programs & Scholarships

 - University of Liverpool: Cockcroft Institute PhD Projects, Programs & Scholarships